ShubhChaturvedi/app.scally.chat/README.md

     npm install
     ```

+3. Run development enviroment:

+    ```
+    yarn dev
+    ```

-3. Access the application in your browser at http://localhost:3000.
+4. Access the application in your browser at http://localhost:3000.

 ## Usage
 ### To use this project: